ZipCodeCore/BlueJ.NaiveTicket/README.md

 or<br>
 `class public TicketMachine`<br>
 in the outer wrapper of a class?
+It matters

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
+Yes
 	* What error message do you get when you now press the compile button?
+Errors found in the class

 	* Do you think this message clearly explains what is wrong?
+No

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.
+It was possible to leave out the word public from the outer wrapper the TicketMachine class

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.
+Constructer-TicketM,getPraiceatchine
+Fields-price
+       Balance
+       Total
+Methods- ,getBalance,getTicket,getTicketNumber,

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?